 Curricula

 The Center for the Improvement of Mentored Experiences in Research (CIMER) base curricula includes Entering Research, Entering Mentoring and Mentoring Up.
 CIMER has developed a total of 23 curricula to cover a wide range of disciplines and careers.
-Visit MyCIMER to view the addition curricula.
+Visit MyCIMER and create a free account to preview and download the curricula.

 MENTOR CURRICULA: Entering Mentoring